rubyonjets/jets/.github/ISSUE_TEMPLATE/bug_report.md

 answer the basic questions.
 Please try to be as detailed as possible.
 To be sensitive to everyone's time, if not enough details are provided, the issue may be closed without comment.
-If you repeatedly fail to provide enough details, you may be block from ever submitting issues to Jets again.
+If you repeatedly fail to provide enough details, you may be blocked from ever submitting issues to Jets again.
 Please use your best judgment. 👌

 If you are unsure this is a bug in Jets, please consider asking your question at: